MicrosoftDocs/ATADocs/ATPDocs/deploy/prerequisites-standalone.md

 - Standalone sensors require a minimum of 5 GB of disk space

-- Standalone sensors can be also be installed on servers that are in a workgroup.
+- Standalone sensors can also be installed on servers that are in a workgroup.

 - Standalone sensors can support monitoring multiple domain controllers, depending on the amount of network traffic to and from the domain controllers.